-The period immediately following World War II was one of uncertainty and constant change for WAC personnel.
+The period immediately following World War II was one of uncertainty and constant change for Women’s Army Corps, or WAC, personnel.
 Demobilization progressed rapidly.
-Some WACs remained on active duty both in the Continental U.S. and with the Armies of Occupation in Europe and the Far East while others decided to return home with their memories and souvenirs from the war.
+Some WACs remained on active duty both in the continental United States and with the Armies of Occupation in Europe and the Far East while others decided to return home with their memories and souvenirs from the war.

-In August 1945, enlistments in the Women’s Army Corps closed.
-The WAC schools and training centers also closed.
+In August 1945, enlistments in WAC closed with the Corps’ schools and training centers also closed.

-In July 1948, the first enlisted women entered the Regular Army and in December, the first WAC officers received Regular Army appointments.
+In July 1948, the first enlisted women entered the regular Army, and in December, the first WAC officers received regular Army appointments.
 Women could enlist from ages 18 to 35.
 Enlistment under age 21 required parental or guardian consent.
 Women were no longer sent to a TO unit of 150 women, but received individual assignments.
-Enlistments in the Women’s Army Corps, Regular Army, opened to civilians in September 1948, and on Oct.
-4, the Women’s Army Corps Training Center opened at Camp Lee, Va.
+Enlistments in WAC, regular Army, opened to civilians in September 1948, and on Oct.
+4, the Women’s Army Corps Training Center opened on Camp Lee, Va.

-The first officer commissioned in the WAC, Regular Army, Col. Hallaren, was sworn in and appointed Director of WAC on Dec.
+The first officer commissioned in WAC, regular Army, Hallaren, was sworn in and appointed as director of WAC, Dec.
 3, 1948.
-On June 12, 1949, 11 applicants were offered appointments as WAC warrant officers junior grade, Regular Army.
+On June 12, 1949, 11 applicants were offered appointments as WAC warrant officers junior grade, regular Army.
 Seven accepted.

-On June 27, 1950, President Harry S. Truman ordered U.S. air and naval forces into the Republic of Korea.
-With the outbreak of the Korean Conflict, the WAC strength authorization increased.
+President Harry S. Truman ordered U.S. air and naval forces into the Republic of Korea, June 27, 1950..
+With the outbreak of the Korean Conflict, WAC strength authorization increased.
 WAC officers were involuntarily recalled to active duty, and those who had been the first to enlist when the Women’s Armed Services Integration Act passed in 1948, were caught in involuntary extensions.

 Approximately 20 percent of WACs served overseas during the Korean War era.
 In the Far East Theater, WACs were needed to work in direct support of the combat theater in hospitals and as communicators, supply specialists, record keepers and administrators.

 Just as important were the services of those WACs sent to Cold War Europe.
-Political and military leaders in the U.S. were so worried that the Soviet Union would try to take advantage of the U.S.’s preoccupation with Korea that they increased the numbers of Army and Air Force troops stationed in western Europe.
-WACs assigned to Europe worked mainly as cryptographers; supply, intelligence, and communication specialists; and hospital technicians.
+Political and military leaders in the United States were so worried that the Soviet Union would try to take advantage of the United States’ preoccupation with Korea that they increased the numbers of Army and Air Force troops stationed in western Europe.
+WACs, assigned to Europe, worked mainly as cryptographers; supply, intelligence, and communication specialists; and hospital technicians.

-In 1950, the Army initiated action to establish a permanent training center and home for the WAC at Fort McClellan, Ala.
+In 1950, the Army initiated action to establish a permanent training center and home for the WAC on Fort McClellan, Alabama.
 The new center opened in early 1956, and included a headquarters with supporting personnel, a basic training battalion and a Women’s Army Corps School.

 The school trained enlisted women in typing, stenography and clerical duties.
 An Officer Candidate School prepared enlisted women to serve as officers, and a WAC Officer Basic Course trained women with college degrees.

-On Aug.
-1, 1956, the first foreign women officers (six women from Burma) entered WAC Officer Basic Class.
+The first foreign women officers (six women from Burma) entered WAC Officer Basic Class, Aug.
+1, 1956.
 These were the first of many foreign women to train at Fort McClellan.

-On Jan.
-3, 1957, Col. Mary Louise Milligan was appointed Director, WAC, replacing Col. Irene Galloway.
+Col. Mary Louise Milligan was appointed director, WAC, replacing Col. Irene Galloway, Jan.
+3, 1957.
 Col. Galloway’s tenure included increased military pay and reenlistment bonuses, the Army’s new MOS Management System for enlisted personnel, and moving the WAC to its new home.

 The first WAC officer was assigned to Vietnam in March 1962.
 It was not until 1965 that the use of WAC personnel in support elements was considered feasible for Vietnam.
-It was decided that WACs could make positive contributions, particularly in clerical, secretarial and administrative military occupational specialties (MOSs).
+It was decided that WACs could make positive contributions, particularly in clerical, secretarial and administrative military occupational specialties, or MOSs.

 WACs continued to serve in Vietnam until the withdrawal of troops in 1973.
 Few problems arose during the seven years that WACs served in Vietnam although they did receive scrapes and bruises diving for cover from incoming artillery fire since the ammunition depot at Long Binh was a frequent enemy target.

-The first WAC officer to be promoted to brigadier general was Col. Elizabeth P. Hoisington, on June 11, 1970, while serving as the 7th Director of the WAC.
-Col. Anna Mae Hays, Chief Army Nurse Corps, was promoted on the same day.
+The first WAC officer to be promoted to brigadier general was Hoisington, June 11, 1970, while serving as the 7th director of WAC.
+Col. Anna Mae Hays, chief of the Army Nurse Corps, was promoted on the same day.

-A year later, when Brig.
-Gen. Hoisington retired, her successor as Director, WAC, Col. Mildred Inez Caroon Bailey, was promoted to brigadier general concurrently with being appointed Director, WAC.
+A year later, when Hoisington retired, her successor as WAC director, Col. Mildred Inez Caroon Bailey, was promoted to brigadier general concurrently with being appointed director.

-The 9th and last Director of the Corps, Col. Mary E. Clarke, was promoted to brigadier general on Aug.
+The 9th and last Corps director, Col. Mary E. Clarke, was promoted to brigadier general, Aug.
 1, 1975.

-PL 90-130 also removed retirement restrictions on women officers and the 2 percent limitation on WAC numbers and permitted WACs to be appointed in the Army National Guard and Air Guard.
+PL 90-130 also removed retirement restrictions on women officers and the two percent limitation on WAC numbers – permitting WACs to be appointed in the Army National Guard and Air Guard.
 PL 36, 80th Congress, April 16, 1947, allowed women in the Army Medical Department in the Army National Guard and Air Guard.

 The Vietnam era also marked other changes and the beginning of two other advancements for women.
-On March 30, 1968, Sgt.
+Sgt.
 Maj.
-Yzetta L. Nelson, assigned to WAC Training Battalion, became the first WAC promoted to command sergeant major, the highest enlisted rank.
+Yzetta L. Nelson, assigned to WAC Training Battalion, became the first WAC promoted to command sergeant major, the highest enlisted rank, March 30, 1968.

-On April 9, 1971, Army regulations permitted WAC to request waivers for retention on active duty if married and pregnant.
-In February 1972, enlisted women entered Drill Sergeants Courses at Fort Jackson, S.C.
+Army regulations permitted WAC to request waivers for retention on active duty if married and pregnant, April 9, 1971.
+In February 1972, enlisted women entered the drill sergeants courses at Fort Jackson, South Carolina.

 The advent of the All-Volunteer Force in 1973 made a large difference in the numbers of women coming into the Army.
 As a result of recruitment and greater opportunities, the total number of WACs in the Army increased from 12,260 in 1972 to 52,900 in 1978.

 Army women had been allowed to rig parachutes during World War II, but could not participate in parachute jumps.
-In 1950 a Parachute Rigger Course was added to the Quartermaster School curriculum at Fort Lee, Va.
+In 1950, a parachute rigger course was added to the Quartermaster School curriculum on Fort Lee, Virginia.
 It was not initially open to female soldiers since they were not “jump-qualified.”
-That changed in 1972 when 43E was added to WAC active duty list of available MOSs.
+That changed in 1972 when 43E was added to WAC’s active-duty list of available MOSs.
 Within months, female soldiers were graduating from the parachute rigger course, assigned to airborne units around the country, and were jumping with their own chutes.

-Women entered the Army Reserve Officers Training Program (ROTC) beginning in September 1972.
-South Dakota State University was the first to graduate women in the college ROTC program, on May 1, 1976.
+Women entered the Army Reserve Officers Training Program, or ROTC, beginning in September 1972.
+South Dakota State University first graduated women in the college ROTC program, May 1, 1976.
 By May 1981, approximately 40,000 women were enrolled in college and university ROTC units throughout the United States.
 Young women (age 14) could enter the Junior ROTC in 1972.
-By May 1981, over 32,000 were enrolled in the high school units.
+By May 1981, more than 32,000 were enrolled in the high school units.

 Weapons training for women became mandatory in June 1975.
-In 1976, the weapons training program was expanded to include additional small arms weapons, the light antitank weapon (LAW), the 40mm grenade launcher, the Claymore mine, and the M60 machine gun.
+In 1976, the weapons training program was expanded to include additional small arms weapons, the light antitank weapon, or LAW, the 40mm grenade launcher, the Claymore mine, and the M60 machine gun.
 Weapons training began with training on the Ml6 rifle.
 Women officers, warrant officers, cadets, and officer candidates received the same weapons training as men.

 By 1977, combined basic training for men and women became policy after a test conducted at Fort Jackson the year before.